National Yang Ming Chiao Tung University: Computer Pioneer Ox Cart Statue

 Located next to the College of Computer Science near Engineering Building 3 on the Hsinchu Guangfu Campus, this Computer Pioneer Ox Cart Statue commemorates a historic moment in 1962, when Taiwan’s first vacuum tube computer—the IBM 650—was transported from Keelung Port to National Chiao Tung University in Hsinchu.
+Due to the lack of advanced shock-absorbing vehicles at the time, the sensitive equipment was delivered slowly and carefully using a traditional ox cart.